keptn/keptn.github.io/content/docs/0.16.x/integrations/webhooks/_index.md

 ## Configure Passive on task "started" or "finished" events

 For this use case, a webhook subscription is configured to listen to a task `started` or `finished` event.
-For this to work, some other Keptn service is responsible to send the task `started` and `finished` events to complete the sequence task.
+For this to work, some other Keptn service must send the task `started` and `finished` events to complete the sequence task.

 One example is the `evaluation` task.
 Here the Keptn lighthouse service sends the evaluation `started` and `finished` event with Service Level Objective (SLO) evaluation results.
 By subscribing to the `finished` event, the SLO results can be sent to some third-party webhook receiver such as Slack.